dietmarja/curriculum_generator/README.md

 ## Overview

-The Curriculum Generator (GC) is a comprehensive tool designed to create flexible, modular curricula for different digital sustainability roles across various European Qualification Framework (EQF) levels.
-Developed as part of the Digital4Sustainability EU project in Task 3.2, this tool addresses the need for standardized yet adaptable educational pathways that meet the evolving demands of the Twin Transition (digital + sustainability).
+The Curriculum Generator (CG) is a Python-based tool designed to create flexible, modular curricula for different digital sustainability roles across various European Qualification Framework (EQF) levels.
+Developed as part of the Digital4Sustainability EU project (Task 3.2), this tool addresses the need for standardized yet adaptable educational pathways that support the Twin Transition (digital + sustainability).

-Once fully developed system,  DSCG be operated both as a Python script and as a Web Application.
+The CG can be operated as a Python script through a command-line interface.
+It generates curricula based on structured data about modules, roles, and skills defined in JSON format.

-Currently CG is fleshed out for the thematic space of sustainability.
-However, CG is thematic-agnostic such that it can be applied to other thematic spaces like, e.g., business or computer security as well.
+While currently focused on digital sustainability roles, the CG is designed to be thematic-agnostic and can be applied to other domains such as business or cybersecurity.

 ## Educational Foundation